aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/construction_industry/README.md

 **Access fee**

 Access fee varies according to the number of downloads made.
 Also, amount values listed is not included legal taxes.
-Before making any tranfer contact me on WhatsApp , Telegram or by email (mtpsilva@gmail.com) so i can give you the current user count that has already access.
+Before making any tranfer contact me on WhatsApp , Telegram or by email (mtpsilva@gmail.com) so i can give you the current user count that has already access, and also legal taxes needed to be invoiced.
+Alternatively donations are also accepted.

 - Commercial usage: